Welcome to our Blog, where you can find the latest news from Simply Energy.

 A smart fridge could be the answer.
 Fridges like the Samsung Family Hub have built-in cameras that let you see what’s inside the fridge via an app on your phone – without having to open the fridge door.
 It means the temperature stays regular and the fridge isn’t constantly trying to cool back down again.
 Others adapt to your usage habits for more efficient cooling.

-Some models even employ Wi-Fi connectivity to help you use your fridge more efficiently—sending alerts when the temperature inside is too high or low, allowing you to remotely adjust it accordingly; and letting you know when the door has been
+Some models even employ Wi-Fi connectivity to help you use your fridge more efficiently—sending alerts when the temperature inside is too high or low, allowing you to remotely adjust it accordingly; and letting you know when the door has been accidentally left open.

 Smaller appliances tend to use a lot less energy than a traditional oven, so another super clever way to cook up a storm without being a drain on the energy bill is investing in a pressure cooker.
 They can cook almost any meal in mere minutes, and keeping the heat in means less need for cooktop fans or air-conditioning to cool the kitchen.